 - If you don’t enter a time or code for a swimmer, the event won’t be considered complete and will not be scored.
-To complete an event, every swimmer must have either a time or a code (NS, DQ etc.).
+To complete an event, every swimmer must have either a time or code (NS, DQ etc.).

 Data Entry Warnings

 If the time entered is considered invalid, the software highlights the time box to alert the admin to make an edit.

-When entering times in “3 Watches” mode, the “official time” is calculated based on the league rules in the Seeding and Scoring Rules section of the Meet Template.
+When entering times in all 3 Timer fields, the “official time” is calculated based on the league rules in the Seeding and Scoring Rules section of the Meet Template.

-If “Display Warning” is selected in the template, the software will place a orange background in the box with the time that is out of acceptable tolerance, but the official time will continue to follow the rules outlined in the template.
+If “Display Warning” is selected in the template, the software will place a yellow/orange background in the box with the time that is out of acceptable tolerance, but the official time will continue to follow the rules outlined in the template.
 An admin can then decide how to edit or delete the time that is out of tolerance.